breeeak/Shuo-Meng-Profile/content/authors/admin/_index.md

 highlight_name: false
 ---

 **Shuo Meng** is a master of Textile Engineering at Digital Textile Institution of Jiangnan University.
-He aims to sovle the practical engineering problems and leads the [“fabric recognition” project (”织识“)](https://www.jntex.cn/), which is using in the actural production and is highly praised.
+He aims to sovle the practical engineering problems.
+For example, he leads the [“fabric recognition” project (”织识“)](https://www.jntex.cn/), which is using in the actural production and is highly praised.

+Although his major is not computer science, he studied it systematically out of a strong passion.
+He used deep learning and other computer technologies to solve problems in Textile area, such as fabric defect detection, fabric smoothness evaluation, fabric images style transfer, fabric simulation, etc.

-**Shuo Meng** is looking for a PhD position, preferably in **computer science**.
+**Shuo Meng** is looking for a PhD position, preferably in **Computer Science**.
 His research interests include ``` Deep learning, Computer Vision, Intelligent Manufacturing, Full stack development (Front-end development, Back-end development, Desktop development)``` .

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.